Back

 The top twenty also include several popular relocation destinations.

-Beyond the top twenty, countries such as Estonia, Slovenia and Costa Rica are recognised for rapid environmental improvement and strong conservation policies.
+Beyond the top twenty, countries such as Japan, Canada, and New Zealand are recognised for rapid environmental improvement and strong conservation policies.
 Some may rise further up the rankings in future years.

 Even if a nation sits outside the top 10 cleanest countries in the world, specific cities can still offer excellent environmental conditions.
 Expats who prioritise clean air and sustainability should consider local data when evaluating potential homes.